-The Northwest Power Planning Council's 1991 Power Plan sets an ambitious goal of acquiring an additional 1,500 average megawatts of cost-effective efficiency savings by the end of the decade.
+The Northwest Power Planning Council's 1991 Power Plan sets an ambitious goal of an additional 1,500 average megawatts of cost-effective efficiency savings by the end of the decade.
 So far, the Council's tracking effort indicates that the region is on the path to achieving its conservation goals.
 Efficiency continues to be an attractive resource.
-It is environmentally benign and is not subject to risks of fluctuating fuel prices.
-Analysis carried out since the adoption of the plan has shown that even with the lower natural gas prices experienced recently the acquisition of conservation resources of this magnitude remains regionally cost-effective.
-That analysis showed that if only 60 percent of the projected energy savings are achieved instead of the 85 percent called for in the plan, it would have a present value cost to the region of approximately \$1.8 billion.1
+Nearly one half of it is available for less than two-thirds of the cost of a new combined-cycle combustion turbine.
+It is environmentally benign.
+It is not subject to the risks of increasing fuel prices.2 Based on a Council staff analysis, even with natural gas price escalation rates at approximately 40 percent below those used in the 1991 plan, the acquisition of conservation resources of this magnitude remained regionally cost-effective.
+Analysis conducted by the Council also shows that if 30 percent of the energy savings now called for in the plan fail to materialize, the present value cost to the region would be approximately \$1.8 billion higher.3